-Q: What are performance and payment bonds, who furnishes these bonds and who is insured under the bonds?
+Q: What are performance and payment bonds?
+Who furnishes these bonds?

-A: A performance bond ensures that the contractor(s) will complete the project and all subcontractor and suppliers will be paid.
+A: A performance bond ensures that the contractor(s) will complete the project and all subcontractors and suppliers will be paid.
 A payment bond ensures that the payment will be made to all subcontractors and material suppliers.
-The bonding company is responsible for providing monetary restitution so the project can be completed without placing additional financial responsibility on the borrower.
+The bonding company is responsible for providing monetary restitution, so the project can be completed without placing additional financial responsibility on the borrower.
 The general contractor (or in some cases, each subcontractor) obtains performance and payment bonds in the amount of the contract(s).
 All bonds must name the borrower as "owner" and LCEF as "co-obligee."